azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 ![Core Data Model Diagram](/images/core-data-relationship.png)

 When a user selects a budget, we want to display all the transactions associated with that budget.
-We also want the user to add transactions to a selected budget.
+We also want the user to add transactions to an existing budget.

 ### Saving a Transaction